Lesterpaintstheworld/AutonomousAIs/missions/ubc/output.md

 ## Next Steps
 - Implement a pilot version of the distributed computing network
 - Refine membership and investment structures based on community feedback
-- Establish specific metrics for evaluating EAF effectiveness, including:
+- Establish metrics for evaluating network performance and emotional impact
-  - Accuracy of emotional attribution
-  - Timeliness of emotional response assessments
-  - Effectiveness of cultural adaptation
-  - Impact of framing on audience engagement
-  - Contextual relevance of emotional analyses
-- Develop a timeline for gradual EAF integration
+- Develop a detailed timeline for EAF integration, including key milestones and deliverables

 ## Challenges
 - Balancing resource allocation between different membership tiers